Cost-Aware Model Orchestration for LLM-based Systems: Empirical analysis of current LLM-based orchestrators

-Our objective is to empirically analyze how current LLM-based orchestrators perform model selection, to what extent they consider performance and cost, and what overhead can arise from this approach.
+Our objective is to empirically analyse existing LLM-based orchestrators, specifically how they perform model selection, to what extent they consider performance and cost, and what overhead can arise from the current approach.

-To ground this analysis, we evaluate a representative LLM-orchestrated framework that follows a typical design pattern for an LLM-orchestrated AI system: a registry of models and an orchestrator (LLM) that can build workflows and select and invoke models.
-We use JARVIS (Hugging GPT) as this case study as it is a popular framework that connects an LLM with a multitude of models hosted on HuggingFace via APIs \cite{hugginggpt}.
-The goal of this evaluation is to assess the efficiency of LLM-based decision-making used in model selection procedures across various tasks, using JARVIS as a representative case study.

-We evaluated tasks commonly used in AI systems: \begin{itemize} \item \textbf{ICapt} - Image Captioning.
-The dataset (jpawan33/fkr30k-image-captioning-dataset) contains approximately 30,000 512x512 images with accompanying textual descriptions. \item \textbf{VQA} - Visual Question Answering.
-The dataset (lmms-lab/OK-VQA) consists of images of varying sizes, textual questions about them, and a list of potential answers provided for each image. \item \textbf{OD} - Object Detection.
-The dataset (COCO2017) contains over 200,000 annotated images depicting everyday objects in different real-world scenarios. \item \textbf{IGen} - Image Generation.
-The dataset (Falah/image\_generation\_prompts\_SDXL) consists of 1M textual descriptions of scenes and objects, to be used as prompts for image generation. \end{itemize}
+We leverage JARVIS (Hugging GPT), a popular framework that connects an LLM with a multitude of models hosted on HuggingFace via APIs \cite{hugginggpt}, as our selected case study.
+We evaluated four tasks commonly used in LLM-based systems: ICapt, VQA, OD and IGen (Table \ref{tab:task-types}).
+For VQA and OD we used 5,000 samples each from \textit{lmms-lab/OK-VQA} and \textit{COCO2017} datasets on HuggingFace, respectively.
+For ICapt and IGen we used 1,000 samples each from the \textit{jpawan33/fkr30k} and \textit{Falah/SDXL} datasets, respectively (we used less samples for ICapt and IGen due to lower selection variability).

-For this analysis, we used subsets of these datasets.
-In particular, for VQA and OD, we used 5000 prompts, and for ICapt and IGen, 1000.
-This is due to low observed variability in model selection across the ICapt and IGen tasks (Table \ref{table:task-comb}).
-Each prompt was sent via an HTTP request to the JARVIS server, set up locally on our Ubuntu machine, equipped with an NVIDIA RTX 6000 Ada GPU.
-On this machine, we had 26 models of these four task types locally hosted.

-The data collected in this experiment include details on the identified task types for each prompt, the selected models, and the corresponding time, CPU, and GPU energy consumption.
+Each prompt was sent via an HTTP request to the JARVIS server, set up locally on an Ubuntu machine, and equipped with an NVIDIA RTX 6000 Ada GPU.
+This machine hosted 26 ML models for these four task types (Appendix \ref{app:models-profiling}).
+The data collected in this experiment includes details on the task types identified for each prompt, the selected models, the corresponding latency, CPU and GPU energy consumption.
 For CPU and GPU energy data collection, we used Turbostat and Zeus Python libraries, respectively.